-Even the lightest packer needs some things during the day.
+Even the lightest packer needs some things during a day of exploring in the snow.
 The day bags below are packable and will fit water, snacks, your phone, and an extra pair of gloves or a hat while you’re out and about.

 If you’ve been following me in my travels for long, you might already know I love the Osprey brand!
 My husband and I both have a 46L Osprey Porter backpack like the one below, and it’s perfect for a winter carry-on.
 It seemed so big at first, but then when it’s all full and closed up, it cinches down much smaller than you might think!
 It has pockets everywhere, even two on the inside that I consider built-in packing cubes.

 Ready for your own wintry journey?
 Comment to tell me below!